Pomax/use-models-for-data/README.md

 export async function registerNewUser(req, res, next) {
     const { name, password } = req.body;
     try {
-        // quick check: does this user already exist? if (ForumUser.load(name)) return next(`Username taken`);

        /*
+         * Since we have a model store set up through the
+         * use of Models.useDefaultStore(...), and because in
+         * our model we said to use `profile.name` as record
+         * name, we can use .load() and .save() to access our
+         * data by key.
+The username, in this case.
+         *
+         * So, first: quick check, does this user already exist?
+         */
+        if (ForumUser.load(name)) return next(`Username taken`);

+        /*
-         * Now then: we try to create a user with the provided
+         * If not, we try to create a user with the provided
          * required fields.
 Since the name and password go in
          * the `profile` submodel, that's what we pass in as
-         * part of the constructor: a plain old JS object with
+         * part of the constructor:
-         * correct nesting.
          */
         const user = ForumUser.create({
             profile: {